 - Service Mode OBs: Service Mode Observation Blocks (OBs) including all overheads can last up to a maximum of one hour.
 This rule also applies to concatenated OBs in most cases.
 Users are encouraged to read the Service Mode rules for more details.
 Longer OBs have to be specifically requested and justified at Phase 2 via a waiver request, which is evaluated by the Observatory. - Pre-imaging for VLT instruments and modes: If pre-imaging is required, a separate pre-imaging run must be specified in the proposal (to be executed in Service Mode).
 Failure to do so will result in the deduction of the time necessary for the pre-imaging from the allocation to the main part of the proposal (see Sect.
 6.6). - Monitoring in Service Mode: Monitoring a target in Service Mode in a particular Period is carried out on a best-effort basis only, i.e., a monitoring sequence in any particular Period may be interrupted by long periods of unsuitable weather conditions, Visitor Mode scheduling or telescope unavailability.
-All the time needed to monitor targets in one observing Period should be included in one single run, even if multiple targets/fields are required. - Rapid Response Mode (RRM): RRM is offered for certain instrument modes on FORS2, X-SHOOTER, UVES, SPHERE, SINFONI, HAWK-I and MUSE in Period 103.
+All the time needed to monitor targets in one observing Period should be included in one single run, even if multiple targets/fields are required.
+This run can be split into single epoch observations using a time-linked series in version three of the Phase 2 Preparation Tool, or, for supported instruments, on the web-based tool p2. (see Sects.
+1.1 and 5.2.1 for more information). - Rapid Response Mode (RRM): is offered for certain instrument modes on FORS2, UVES, X-SHOOTER, SPHERE, SINFONI, HAWK-I and MUSE in Period 102.
 RRM observations that correspond to events with exceptional characteristics may be activated during either Service Mode or Visitor Mode runs, over which they have observational priority, unless the Service or Visitor mode runs involve strictly time-critical observations.
 See Sect.
-4.4.1 for details on the RRM policies. - VISTA and VST: Priority is given to advance the ongoing Public Surveys on these telescopes, but open time is available on both VST and VISTA.
-These observations are carried out in Service Mode only.
-Open time proposals should clearly justify their scientific goals and why they are not achievable through the scheduled Public Survey observations.
+4.4.1 for details on the RRM policies. - VISTA and VST: Due to ongoing Public Surveys only a limited amount of open time is available on VISTA and VST; these observations are carried out in Service Mode over restricted Right Ascension ranges.
+Open time proposals should clearly justify the scientific goals and why they are not achievable through the scheduled Public Survey observations.
+Only those proposals that have complementary constraints and coordinate ranges with respect to Public Survey observations may be scheduled, as the highest priority is given to advance Public Surveys on these telescopes.